Chiming Quartz Clock Movements

 PendulumThis movement comes with a free pendulum that is 16 inches at its longest.
 However it can be shortened to anything less than 16 inches with ease.
 The pendulum has three bob diameter options to choose from, the bob is the round disk at the bottom of the pendulum rod.
 Please note although this is a pendulum unit, it can be used with or without the pendulum.
 If a pendulum is not used, you can just lock the pendulum swinger to one side and not use it.

-Mounting PostThe movements threaded post comes in two lengths.
+Mounting PostThe movements threaded post comes in three lengths.
 This is the fat threaded part that takes the hex nut.
 This post length is what we measure, the actual part that the hands go onto sticks out another ¼ inch beyond this measurement, but we do not count that in the measurement.
-The post lengths available for this unit is either 5/16 long or 9/16 long.
+The post lengths available for this unit is either 5/16 long or 11/16 long.
 The posts are all 7/16 wide and this is wider then the typical ⅜ wide posts that are found on the market.
 Be sure the dial has a hole diameter of ½ inch wide for this to go through.

 - Second Hand Option